Python MQTT Integration - Developer Guide

 Python MQTT Hook 3 : Custom UI Server

 UI custom server provides an option to customize the user interface.
-By default, MQTTRoute comes up with the custom dashboard option with rich widgets to visualize the data in a way user need.
+By default, MQTT broker comes up with the custom dashboard option with rich widgets.
+Those widgets helps to visualize the data in a way user need.
 But to customize UI for advanced & high level IoT / IIoT implementation, Custom UI server will be the right option.
-It will help you customize the UI of the MQTT server very straightforward by adding your own code on the server-side.
+You can add your own code on the server-side.
+This allows you to customize the UI of the MQTT server very straightforward.
 You can alter the code in Custom_ui_server.py file as you need to customize it.

 custom_ui_server.py